mwender/donation-manager/README.md

 __05/16/2016 - Version 1.4.3.1__

 - Disabling Priority Orphan donation option for markets with an existing non-profit partner.
+- Allow sending of trans dept emails even when donation is submitted via to an API.

 __05/13/2016 - Version 1.4.3__